-With exposed douglas-fir beams, there is heaps of character in each and every room.
+With exposed douglas-fir beams, there is a heap of character in every room.

-Featuring an open plan living area, a laundry room, office, a wrap around porch and large entry way, this home is built on top of a walkout basement making it practical as well as pretty.
+Featuring an open plan living area, a laundry room, office, a wrap-around porch, and a large entryway, this home is built on top of a walkout basement making it practical as well as pretty.

 It cleverly combines a mix of drywall and wood throughout to accentuate all the wooden beams and features.